Best Camping in Tennessee

 Nearby Gatlinburg is situated on the edge of the Great Smoky Mountains National Park.

-The resort is situated amid gorgeous scenery right alongside the river and the location makes it ideal as a base to explore the local area.
 There are excellent facilities for campers on-site with lots to keep the whole family busy.
 This includes several pools, a basketball court, and a hot tub where you can relax your aching muscles after a vigorous workout in the fitness center or a long hike along one of the many trails that crisscross the area.

 As you would expect from a resort of this standard, well-maintained showers and restrooms are provided, as well as a decent Wi-Fi and cell reception, and pets are allowed.